lightly-ai/lightly/README.md

 - Is this framework for free?
   - Yes, this framework completely free to use and we provide the code.
 We believe that we need to make training deep learning models more data efficient to achieve widespread adoption.
 One step to achieve this goal is by leveraging self-supervised learning.
-The company behind lightly commited to keep this framework open-source.
+The company behind Lightly commited to keep this framework open-source.

 - If this framework is free, how is the company behind lightly making money?
   - Training self-supervised models is only one part of our solution.